thinkerelwin/Utube/README.md

 5. it will load more videos/comments when the user scrolls to the bottom of the current page

 ### It utilizes Youtube Data API v3, the data you see is real, not mock data.

+## Room for improvement

+- Add a backend server to protect the YouTube API key